-Due to modifications to the class since the last expansion Warlords of Draenor, Holy Priest DPS is no longer a viable DPS spec, especially in a raiding environment.
-The Discipline and Shadow spells and abilities have been removed for the Holy specification, making the DPS output significantly lower than previous expansions.
+Due to modifications to the Priest class since the expansion Warlords of Draenor, Holy Priest DPS is no longer a viable DPS spec, especially within a raiding environment.
+The DPS output is significantly lower than in previous expansions.

-The Holy Priest DPS only has four primary statistics to concentrate on:
+The Holy Priest DPS only has four primary statistics to build on: